alyssavanerelli/grahami/analyses/busco_phylogenomics/README.md

 wget [link]
 ```

-Proceed to unzip file and rename
+Proceed to unzip files and rename

 ## run BUSCO on all genomes